-- 444. Plaintiffs reassert the allegations in the foregoing paragraphs as if fully set out herein.
-Plaintiff Legal Guardians and the Putative Class Members have a duty of care for the welfare of NAS Children who were exposed to opioids, a known toxic substance, at a concentration higher than expected for the general population and who suffer the physical injury of NAS. - 445.
+- 440. Plaintiffs reassert the allegations in the foregoing paragraphs as if fully set out herein.
+Plaintiff Legal Guardians and the Putative Class Members have a duty of care for the welfare NAS Children who were exposed to opioids, a known toxic substance, at a concentration higher than expected for the general population and who suffer the physical injury of NAS. - 441.
 The NAS Children in the care of Plaintiff Legal Guardians and the Putative Class Members face a lifetime of latent, dreaded medical and emotional conditions proven to be linked to in utero exposure to opioids, including but not limited to: brain damage, muscular-skeletal developmental disorders, speech and language disorders, cognitive developmental disorders, psychiatric disorders, emotional development disorders, behavioral disorders and increased risk of addiction.
-These injuries and increased risks of disease are necessarily an injury to the Plaintiff Legal Guardians and the Putative Class Members as a result of their unlimited duty of care owed to the NAS Children.

-446. In order to discharge their duty of care, Plaintiff Legal Guardians and the Putative Class Members must demand from Defendants ongoing medical testing and monitoring of the NAS Children, medical and developmental referral, provision of training and information.
+These injuries and increased risks of disease are necessarily an injury to the Plaintiff Legal Guardians and the Putative Class Members as a result of their unlimited duty of care owed to the NAS Children. - 442.
+In order to discharge their duty of care, Plaintiff Legal Guardians and the Putative Class Members must demand from Defendants ongoing medical testing and monitoring of the NAS Children, medical and developmental referral, provision of training and information.
 Such relief will bring to light the onset of these medical and emotional conditions so that treatment and intervention may begin at the earliest point possible.
 Notably, Plaintiff Legal Guardians do not seek the recovery of injunctive or declaratory relief arising from the normal and regular costs of caring for a child; instead, they only seek recovery necessitated by the NAS diagnosis and underlying in utero opioids expose of the NAS Children.

-447. In order to discharge their duty of care, Plaintiff Legal Guardians and the Putative Class Members must also demand that this Court convene and supervise a Science Panel180 for purposes of epidemiological studies of the NAS Children in their care, which shall collect and analyze medical monitoring results so that other heretofore unrecognized latent, dread diseases that may be associated with in utero exposure may be identified and that the Legal Guardians and treating professionals may better care for NAS Children, as well as so that medical professionals engaged in the research and development of new treatment will have access to a broader universe of data.
+- Class Members must also demand that this Court convene and supervise a Science Panel 178 for purposes of epidemiological studies of the NAS Children in their care, which shall collect and analyze medical monitoring results so that other heretofore unrecognized latent, dread diseases that may be associated with in utero exposure may be identified and that the Legal Guardians and treating professionals may better care for NAS Children, as well as so that medical professionals engaged in the research and development of new treatment will have access to a broader universe of data.
 A fund for expenses for maintenance and administration of this Science Panel shall be created by and costs borne by Defendants.
 The costs, nature, and extent of epidemiology and actions of the Science Panel shall be subject to approval of the Court pursuant to Putative Class Representatives and Counsel's recommendations and input.
-The Court shall retain oversight and require that Defendants shall address medical issues as they develop during the administration of the Science Panel.
+The Court shall retain oversight and require that Defendants shall address medical issues as they develop during the administration of the Science Panel. - 444.
+Further, the NAS Children and the Class will require on-going care for the aforementioned conditions which are known to result from in utero exposure to opioids including but not limited to medical care, psychiatric care, psychological care, physical therapy, cognitive therapy and speech therapy. - 445.
+The harm visited upon the NAS Children and the Class is irreparable. - 446.
+Money damages will not suffice because it is impossible to predict with any certainty the costs of such monitoring and surveillance for each individual class member nor is it possible to predict new treatment and intervention protocol that may be developed as data from medical monitoring of the Class is provided to the medical research community.

-180 The Science Panel shall be composed of academic and medical institutions acceptable to the Court, as well as the Putative Class Representatives and their Counsel.
+178 The Science Panel shall be composed of academic and medical institutions acceptable to the Court, as well as the Putative Class Representatives and their Counsel.